Caroverine: Brand names

+Research

 An intravenous formulation was tested in a single-blinded study in tinnitus that published in 1997 and had positive results; an effort to replicate those results failed to show any effect, and more people had their condition worsen than experienced benefit.
 Pilot studies using a spray formulation for tinnitus published in 2005.

 In 2010 Phafag licensed rights to caroverine to the Indian company, Lincoln Pharmaceuticals, to develop the drug for tinnitus in India.
 Lincoln first marketed it for that purpose in India in 2011.

 As of 2016 it had been studied in a small clinical trial in people with loss of the sense of smell.